 Ingredients

-- 1 lbs of cooked chicharron chopped
+- 1 lbs of cooked chicharron chopped into small pieces

-- 1 large sweet plantain chopped
+- 2 large sweet plantain chopped into small pieces

-- 1 cup of rendered pork fat
+- ½ cup of rendered pork fat

 - 1 Pound day-old Cuban bread diced into ½-inch cubes and dried